-18. The Board of Trade Arbitrations, &c.
-Act, 1874, shall, so far as applicable, apply to every determination of a difference or question by arbitration under the provisions herein contained.
+25. The Board of Trade Arbitrations, &c., Act, 1874, shall, so far as Arbitration. applicable, apply to every determination of a difference or question by 37 & 38 Vict. arbitration under the provisions herein contained.

+tolls and

-Recovery of tolls and charges from bye-traders.
-19. If on demand any bye-trader fail to pay the tolls or charges due to the Company in respect of any boat or merchandise, it shall be lawful for the Company to detain and sell such boat, or all or any part of such merchandise, or if the same have been removed from the canal or the premises of the Company, to detain and sell any other boats or merchandise on the canal or within such premises belonging to the bye-trader liable to pay such tolls or charges, and out of the moneys arising from such sale to retain the tolls and charges payable as aforesaid and all expenses of such detention and sale, rendering the overplus, if any, of the moneys arising by such sale, and such of the boats or merchandise as shall remain unsold, to the bye-trader or person entitled thereto, or it shall be lawful for the Company to recover any such tolls or charges by action in any court of competent jurisdiction.
+- 26. If on demand any bye-trader fail to pay the tolls or charges due to the Recovery of Company in respect of any boat or merchandise, it shall be lawful for the Com- charges from pany to detain and sell such boat, or all or any part of such merchandise, or if bye-traders. the same have been removed from the canal or the premises of the Company, to detain and sell any other boats or merchandise on the canal or within such premises belonging to the bye-trader liable to pay such tolls and charges, and out of the moneys arising from such sale to retain the tolls and charges payable as aforesaid and all expenses of such detention and sale, rendering the overplus, if any, of the moneys arising by such sale, and such of the boats or merchandise as remain unsold, to the bye-trader or person entitled thereto, or it shall be lawful for the Company to recover any such tolls or charges by action in any court of competent jurisdiction. - 27.
+In this schedule, unless the context otherwise requires-